- Milestone Relation

 - Infrastructure story or infrastructure epic

-to finish, before it can be closed.
+to be completed, before it can be completed.

-- Interest Relation
+Interest to Relation

 How to see a relation in Agemba